 PrestaShop users is the first section, but we recommend setting up roles before users.
 It saves time, since roles determine what parts of PrestaShop can be accessed.
 Multiple employees can share the same PrestaShop user roles.
-One role you already have.
-It is administrator with all rights granted.

-‘Users’ allows to create different accounts (login credentials) for everyone you need to give access to your store, indicating username, password and role for account.
+‘Users’ tab allows to create different accounts (login credentials) for everyone you need to give access to your store, indicating username, password and role for account.

 These options allow to enter or exit definite managing account without restarting the application.
 For example, your Sales Manager created orders received offline and worked with Customers&Orders sections.
 After he/she finishes the task and logs out, Inventory controller can log in to refresh quantity of low-stock items.

 Using this option you can disable PrestaShop access management.
 This action deletes all roles (except of administrator access) and user accounts assigned to them.